dcp2njit/dcp2-IT265-002/docs/game-treatment.md

 ### Primary Mechanics

-- **Turn-based movement** and actions with player using limited **Action Points per turn**
+- **Turn-based Movement and Actions**
+  - Player has a limited number of Action Points (AP) per turn for movement and other actions.
-- **Dice rolling for **randomization****
+- **Dice Rolling for **Randomization****
   - Randomized coordiantes for distress calls
-  - Hazardous encounters (?) - either dice roll or coin flip for determining success
+  - Hazardous encounters - Dice roll (or coin flip) for deciding the outcomes of risky actions (engaging with zombies and other hostiles, navigating/looting dangerous terrain, etc.)
 - **Resource Management**
   -  Action Points - spendable points that replenish (+2/3) each turn
-    - Used for movement - consumes mech fuel + 1 AP
+    - Used for movement - consumes mech fuel + AP
-    - Used for actions -
+    - Used for actions -  consumes energy + AP
-  -  Health - player's physical condition; -health for encounters with zombies/hazards, +health for consuming medkits
+  -  Health - player's physical condition; -health for bad encounters with zombies/hazards; +health for consuming medkits
-  -  Energy - primary resource
+  -  Energy - player's physical stamina and capacity to perform risky/physically demanding actions; -energy when rescuing survivors, engaging in combat, or looting hazardous areas; +energy for consuming food, resting in safe areas, etc
   -  Fuel - primary resource for movement, reaching 0 before answering all distress calls = loss
   -  Supplies - consumable items such as food, medkits, fuel,

 - **Card Decks**
     -  Event Cards
       - Draw 1 every turn
         - random cards that vary between helpful/harmful events that can sometimes present players with a choice or subject them to encounter/experience something they have no choice over.
     - Rescue Cards
-      - Upon reaching distress call location, draw 1 rescue card to determine type of survivor, the scenario, and any potential benefits or detriments they may add (+supplies/-supplies)
+      - Upon reaching distress call location, draw 1 rescue card to determine the profile the of survivor, the scenario, and any potential benefits or detriments they may add (addition/consumption of resources, etc.)
       -
 <!--
 List and describe the core gameplay mechanics players will engage with.